IE-482-582/Final-Project---Maze-Runners/README.md

 - `code/projectname/` is a directory for your ROS code.
 Replace `projectname` with the name of your catkin package.
 	- Within this directory you should have `CMakeLists.txt`, `package.xml`, a `scripts/` directory, most likely a `msg/` directory, and possibly a `srv/` directory (if your project uses services).
 - See `06_Followbot` for an example of the directory structure.

----
-## References
-1. https://www.theconstructsim.com/ros-qa-130-how-to-launch-multiple-robots-in-gazebo-simulator/: For launching multi robots in the world.
-2. https://edu.gaitech.hk/turtlebot/speech-doc.html : For using text-to-speech recognition
-3. https://duluthrobot.wordpress.com/2016/03/18/adding-voice-commands-using-pocketsphinx-to-the-turtlebot2/ :For giving the voice commands to robots
-4. http://www.speech.cs.cmu.edu/tools/lmtool-new.html : For making our own library of commands

 ## Project Grading